-Read on to discover your best options while experiencing this Cape Cod gem.
+Read on to discover fun things to do and your best options while experiencing this Cape Cod gem.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an affiliate, I earn a small commission every time you make a qualifying purchase through one of my affiliate links (if applicable) at no additional cost to you.